the-turing-way/the-turing-way/CHAPTER_TEMPLATE.md

 # Chapter title

 ## Summary
+> easy to understand summary - a bit like tl;dr

 ## How this will help you/ why this is useful
+> why we think you should read the whole thing

 ## Prerequisites / recommended skill level
 > other chapters that should have been read before or content you should be familiar with before you read this